strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 5 Oct 2023 --

+- tests refactored and improved upon.
+- noticed double data type utilized in application to describe currency variables.
+Updated to utilize big decimal instead for precision.

+---

 -- 3 Oct 2023 --

 - Application wide refactor mostly focused on eliminating outdated comments and commenting out print lines in order to reduce noise.
 Commented out instead of eliminated as I appreciate not having to completely rewriting the line when trouble shooting is required.